 - Recreation Activities: Swimming, Dancing, Picnics and Games

-The fee for resident campers is $420.
-This fee includes camp insurance, housing, all meals, a camp t-shirt, recreation, instruction and operational costs.
-Commuter campers may register for $370 which includes noon and evening meals on campus.
+Resident campers fee includes camp insurance, housing, all meals, a camp t-shirt, recreation, instruction and operational costs.
+Commuter campers fee includes noon and evening meals on campus.

 Private lessons are optional and will be offered for an additional charge.

 A group discount of $20 per student for groups of six or more students from the same school.

 Robert Gehrenbeck, Camp Director

 Robert Gehrenbeck is Director of Choral Activities at UW-Whitewater where he conducts the UW-Whitewater Chamber Singers and Concert Choir.
 He teaches conducting, directs opera and musical theatre productions at UW-Whitewater, and is also the Artistic Director of the Wisconsin Chamber Choir based in Madison.
 Dr. Gehrenbeck holds degrees from Indiana University, Boston University, and Macalester College.